 The fabric structure provides a lighter, brighter and quieter environment to work and congregate under in hot and harsh conditions.

-Other uses that Fabric Shelters have been put to include Tyre Change Bays, Refuelling Bays, Pallet storage.
+Other common uses of fabric structures include Tyre Change Bays, Refuelling Bays, Pallet storage.
 Basically, if it requires shade and shelter, a Fabric Structure is worth considering

 Contact DomeShelter Australia to discuss your Fabric Shelter requirements.